-As a device, it sits cleanly on a wall, and can work well next to a nightstand to plug in a lamp and some phone chargers.
+Still, it sits cleanly on a wall and can work well next to a nightstand to plug in a lamp and some phone chargers.
 For travel and small spaces, the 3-Outlet Mini Surge Protector with USB ports can come in handy.
 Just use it mostly for smaller devices.

 This Belkin surge protector has an average rating of 4.5 out of 5 stars on B&H Photo.
 The surge protector "allows charging of multiple items in 3rd world hotel rooms with only one outlet!
 Protects from primitive grids, with huge power fluctuations," said one reviewer.